1995–96 NFL playoffs: NFC: Dallas Cowboys 38, Green Bay Packers 27

 After the contest, Reggie White was so visibly upset, he started shouting at television crews who were filming him on the sidelines.
 This was the third consecutive year that Dallas eliminated Green Bay from the playoffs (All three games were played in Dallas).
-"We keep coming down here and getting lessons,” said Packers coach Mike Holmgren, whose team had lost six in a row in Dallas since October 1993.
+"We keep coming down here and getting lessons," said Packers coach Mike Holmgren, whose team had lost six in a row in Dallas since October 1993.
 "I'm tired of getting lessons."

 Meanwhile, the Cowboys were jubilant about making their third Super Bowl appearance in the last four seasons.
 "We're going home", Irvin said after the game.
 "We let somebody else borrow our house last year, but we're going back where we belong.
 I'm going to check the lease, make sure they cleaned up after themselves."

 This was the sixth postseason meeting between the Packers and Cowboys.
 Dallas had won three of the prior five meetings.
+This was also their latest playoff victory against Green Bay, as the Packers would go on to win 3 straight playoff games against the Cowboys after that.